top of page

 2. The "Arctic Passport": Freedom Over Flags

-In 2022, Canada and Denmark finally settled the "Whiskey War" over Hans Island.
-We split a tiny rock in half and created a land border.
-It was the "soft opening" for what needs to happen next: Inuit Border Mobility.
+In 2022, Canada and Denmark settled the "Whiskey War" over Hans Island.
+They split a tiny rock in half and created a land border.
+This was just the "soft opening" for what needs to happen next: Inuit Border Mobility!

-Groups like the Inuit Circumpolar Council (ICC) have been shouting this from the rooftops: the Inuit shouldn't need a southern government’s permission to visit family 26km away.
-We don't need a "merger" or a "takeover" by a superpower.
-We need an "Arctic Passport"—a free-travel zone that lets the people of the North be whole again.
+Groups like the Inuit Circumpolar Council (ICC) have been advocating for this.
+The Inuit shouldn’t need a southern government’s permission to visit family just 26km away.
+They don’t need a "merger" or a "takeover" by a superpower.
+They need an "Arctic Passport"—a free-travel zone that allows the people of the North to be whole again.

 Professional night photography of a glowing glass-block igloo illuminated from within, situated in a snow-covered Arctic forest.
 Above, a massive, vibrant display of purple and green Aurora Borealis fills the night sky, symbolizing the warmth of home and the enduring spirit of the Inuit people.